flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/PFD/heading-ref.md

 ### Actual Track Symbol

 This is a small green diamond that displays the aircraft's actual track.
 It is underneath the selected heading or track index.
+This takes into account any crosswinds that is changing the aircraft's track.

+The track of the aircraft is not the same as the heading.
+Heading is referring to the direction the aircraft is pointed at whereas track is referring to the actual direction of the aircraft travelling across the ground.
+This can be affected by things such as crosswinds.

 ---
 [Back to Interactive PFD](index.md){ .md-button }